 This is an important issue.
 If you purchase software from a company that has been in the industry for years, with other clients in the same industry and is specialised in your field, they are more likely to understand your needs and have the functions you require.

 2. Qualitative and quantitative support

-The more support staff available to serve you, and the more knowledgeable and helpful they are, the better it it for your business and the learning process.
+The more support staff available to serve you, and the more knowledgeable and helpful they are, the better it is for your business and the learning process.
 When purchasing software from other countries, please note customer service hours to confirm whether the hours are suited to support the business in your country.
 Don’t forget to inquire charges and terms of future support, if any.

 3. Find a business software that suits you the best

 Software can vary with functions, structure, and workflow, find one that suits you the best.
 If this is not your forte, get some help from someone who understands your industry, business, and software to advise accordingly.
-A little bit of knowledge can take you a long way in future proofing your operations and select the software that suits your company the best.
+A little bit of knowledge can take you a long way in future proofing your operations and selecting the software that suits your company the best.

 4. If purchasing a ready made business software, try not to manually adjust, change, or personalise

 Ready made software is made to work with optimum workflow and is designed to work the way it was created.
 To tamper with the programming may disrupt the design and workflow, and may have a knock on effect in terms of programming and cause unnecessary issues.
 Furthermore, if updates are provided, there may be issues with application of future updates due to customisations.

 5. Business software has to be localised with rules, regulations, functions, and reports as per local laws and regulations